If you’re considering spending any amount of money on ads to reach your target audience, you’d better spend it in the right place.

 Branded terms are those with your company or unique product name in them, like “HubSpot CRM.”
 There is much debate on whether to bid on your branded terms or not.
 On one side of the debate, bidding on terms that will likely yield organic results could be seen as a waste of money.

 On the other side, bidding on these terms gives you domain over these search results pages and helps you convert prospects that are further along the flywheel.
-For instance, if I’ve been doing research on live chat tools and am heavily considering HubSpot’s Live Chat, then a simple search for “HubSpot live chat software” will yield exactly the result I’m looking for without the effort of scrolling.
+For instance, if I’ve been researching live chat tools and am heavily considering HubSpot’s Live Chat, then a simple search for “HubSpot live chat software” will yield precisely the result I’m looking for without the effort of scrolling.

 The other argument in favor of bidding on your branded terms is that competitors may bid on them if you don’t, thereby taking up valuable real estate that should belong to you.